 The historic buildings include Dublin Castle, dating to the 13th century, and the imposing St Patrick’s Cathedral founded way back in 1191.

-For those not in the know, Dublin is a smart city and is going down the right path in becoming a sustainable city of the future.
+For those not in the know, Dublin is already classed as a smart city and is going down the right path in becoming a sustainable city of the future.

 Dublin is an interesting place when it comes to the question of safety.

 On the one hand, it’s just like any other major European city with petty crime problems, organized crime, and the highest chances of crime happening to visitors being pickpocketing or other petty crime.